Garima-sharma814/Scrape-Google-SERP/WebScrapingAPi.md

 - For the links we got class-name as `yuRUbf` which contain another `a` tag inside of it.
 So we will use this syntax to get the link from the page `.yuRUbf > a`.

-**Step 8:** Storing the Headings and Links in Separate Arrays.
+### Step 8: Store the headings and links in separate arrays

 As we have already inspected and got to know the class-name of the heading and link, we can now extract the information from the source code.
-Now we can go through and grab a list of links to all Node,js topics by getting them from the “attribs” section of each element.
+We can go through and grab a list of links to all Node.js topics by getting them from each element’s “attribs” section.

 Let's use them to extract the headings and links.